Nathorr/todo-manager/README.md

 ## Configuration

-Open **Settings → Community plugins → TODO Manager** and configure:
+Open **Settings → Community plugins → TODO Manager Enhanced** and configure:
 - **Keep the last N days** (e.g. entering `7` keeps everything completed in the previous seven days)
 - **Todo note filename** (the file where new todos will be added, default: "Todo.md")